 This degree has three stages, each comprising 120 credits.

 - At Stage 1 you’ll study two introductory modules – one with a focus on criminology and one with a focus on social science.

 - Next, at Stage 2, you’ll study two modules exploring theories and research methods in criminology and criminal justice.

 - Finally, at Stage 3, you’ll study the final two criminology modules. which will include completing a project on a criminological topic that interests you most.

 At Stage 1, you’ll begin with a broad introduction to social sciences thinking and the ways in which the study of crime has been informed by a variety of disciplines.
 You'll also be introduced to key concepts and theoretical approaches to understanding crime, criminal justice, harm and victimisation.
 These modules provide important underpinnings for Stage 2.

-At Stage 2, you will develop your knowledge and understanding of criminological theories, with a focus on how these theories can help you to understand, interpret and reinterpret the social world in new and exciting ways.
-You will also learn about the strengths and limitations of different research methods in generating evidence about criminological topics.
-Both Stage 2 modules will provide useful foundations for your studies at Stage 3.
+At Stage 2, you'll develop your knowledge and understanding of criminological theories, with a focus on how these theories can help you to understand, interpret and reinterpret the social world in new and exciting ways.
+You'll also learn about the strengths and limitations of different research methods in generating evidence about criminological topics.
+Both modules will provide useful a foundation for your studies at Stage 3.

-At Stage 3, you will explore some of the fundamental distinctions between crime and social harm.
-With a particular focus on the role of the state, you will scrutinise the reasons why certain behaviours come to be defined as ‘criminal’, while others do not.
-Applying what you have learnt throughout the qualification, you will also have the opportunity to conduct an independent study on a criminological topic of your choosing.
+At Stage 3, you'll explore some of the fundamental distinctions between crime and social harm.
+With a particular focus on the role of the state, you'll scrutinise the reasons why certain behaviours come to be defined as ‘criminal’, while others do not.
+Applying what you have learnt throughout the qualification, you'll also have the opportunity to conduct an independent study on a criminological topic of your choosing.